Can I Use Dash Cam Footage as Evidence in Civil Court?

 We would be happy to help.
 The attorneys at Case Barnett Law are experienced trial lawyers who know how to put any and all available evidence to work in your California personal injury claim — always with the aim of maximizing your compensation.

 Schedule a Free Consultation With a California Injury Lawyer Today

 Ready to find out if your dashcam footage could help your case?
 Our legal team at Case Barnett Law is excited to help you get started.
-Contact us online or give us a call at 949-409-0055, feel free to enter your information into the online contact form at the bottom of the page.
+Contact our Orange County personal injury attorney team or give us a call at 949-409-0055, feel free to enter your information into the online contact form at the bottom of the page.
 We represent injury victims throughout Costa Mesa, California as well as the surrounding counties which include: Orange, Los Angeles, San Diego, Fresno, Ventura, Santa Barbara, San Bernardino, Riverside, Imperial, and Kern.